rleathart/SimpleNativeAudio/README.md

 # SimpleNativeAudio
-Example code for accessing audio hardware with ASIO, CoreAudio, and JACK.
+Example code for accessing audio hardware in C with ASIO, CoreAudio, and JACK.

-Tested with Clang 12.0.0 (macOS/Linux) and MSVC 19.29.30133 for x64.
+All example code can be found in the `src` directory.

 # Build instructions